 3. Have fun while enjoying these exclusive savings.

-We were provided free admission to Kings Island and a stay at Springhill Suites for purposes of this review.
+We were provided free admission to Kings Island for purposes of this review.
 All opinions are mine (and my family’s).